 This year, I went a little overboard with my New Year’s resolutions.
 I'm all in, and by all in, I mean I have joined every gym and exercise class possible.
 In addition to CrossFit, I have started kickboxing, Krav Maga, indoor cycling, a running club, and I might even try yoga.
 After all, what better time to strive for change and self-improvement than the new year?
 Sure, we can commit to new habits any time of the year, but undeniably, there is more motivation once the calendar changes to January 1.
 Along with your goals for personal growth, what about making a resolution related to business?

 I have a confession: I put up my Christmas tree in mid-November.
 Eager to fill my home with holiday cheer, I dragged my fake, pre-lit tree out of the attic, plugged it in, and expected pure bliss.

-SeqGen is dedicated to our customers and your machines.
-Your concerns become our concerns.
-We have been receiving many emails and phone calls from our customers asking if they have to upgrade their sequencing and fragment analysis software to work on the Windows 7 operating system.
-Like many major updates with these machines, this can run you a pretty penny, and you’ll want to make sure you actually need the update before you blow your budget.
+SeqGen is incredibly dedicated to its customers and their machines.
+Your concerns are our concerns.
+We have recieved many emails and phone calls from our customers asking whether they have to upgrade their sequencing and fragment analysis software to work on the Windows 7 operating system.
+Like many major updates to these machines, this maintenance can be rather pricey.
+Before you write that check, you’ll want to make sure you actually need the update.